-This page will collect resources to help teams research and prepare their presentations.
+This page will collect resources to help teams research the problems and and prepare their presentations.

 And here is another video about opposition.
 As shown, it only applies to team entries, however individuals may also find it useful when preparing to discuss your research with the selection panel as they will ask similar questions.

-Teams – you should notice in this one two things.
+Teams – you should notice in this video two things.
 Firstly, that good opposition is a team effort.
 And secondly, that the presenter still has work to do after they finish their presentation!

 Our thanks again to Daniel and Eric for producing this video.